tguild/vehicle_signal_specification/docs-gen/content/rule_set/instances.md

 weight: 5
 ---

-As VSS resembles primarily the physical structure of the vehicle, so quite often you'll find repetitions of branches and data entries (e.g. doors, axles, etc), which leads to hard-coded repetitions of branches and data entries in the specification.
+VSS resembles primarily the physical structure of the vehicle, so quite often there is a need to repeat branches and data entries (e.g. doors, axles, etc).
+To avoid hard-coded repetitions of branches and data entries in the specification an instance-concept is supported.
 Instances remove the need of repeating definitions, by defining at the node itself how often it occurs in the resulting tree.
 They are meant as a short-cut in the specification and interpreted by the tools.